Glossary of Business Insurance Terms

 Slander is a type of defamation.
 It's a statement of false information that damages someone's reputation, exposes them to public hatred and ridicule, or causes a loss of income.

-How to identify defamation and slanderous statements
+How do you identify defamation and slanderous statements?

 To prove that something is slander, it must meet certain criteria: